 - Both sexes feature similar plumage, but the female is larger than the male.

-Don’t forget to bring a good sun hat – the sun is stronger than you might expect.
-Here are some of our favorites.
+(When you’re out looking for the Galapagos hawk don’t forget to bring a good sun hat – the sun is stronger than you might expect.
+Here are some of our favorites.)

 5. How tall is a Galapagos hawk?